ms-Noone/cybersecurity/Walkthrough/Cyber-Security-101/Cryptography/Cryptography_Basic.md

     b.
 Encryption of data at rest and in motion

 **Security Perspective:**
-  - Confidentiality : avoid using unencrypted protocol during data transmission as this expose plaintext
+  - Confidentiality : avoid using unencrypted protocol during data transmission as this expose sensitive data
   - Integrity : use hashes / checksum to verify files or logs haven't been tampered
-  - Authenticity : Digital signature & certificates validates the authenticity of communication or files
+  - Authenticity : Digital signature & certificates validates the identity of the sender or source

 ## Task 3: Plaintext to Ciphertext